manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ^hello world$
 ```

-Field-start and field-end keyword modifiers will make the keyword match only if it occurred at the very start or the very end of a fulltext field, respectively.
-For instance, the query `"^hello world$"` (with quotes and thus combining phrase operator and start/end modifiers) will only match documents that contain at least one field that has exactly these two keywords.
+Field-start and field-end keyword modifiers ensure that a keyword only matches if it appears at the very beginning or the very end of a full-text field, respectively.
+For example, the query `"^hello world$"` (enclosed in quotes to combine the phrase operator with the start/end modifiers) will exclusively match documents containing at least one field with these two specific keywords.

 ### IDF boost modifier